unjs/unstorage/docs/2.drivers/github.md

 ## Usage

 This driver fetches all possible keys once and keep it in cache for 10 minutes.
-Due to GitHub rate limit, it is highly recommanded to provide a token.
+Due to GitHub rate limit, it is highly recommended to provide a token.
 It only applies to fetching keys.

 ```js
 import { createStorage } from "unstorage";